-1. Dollars into local currency – you are buying the local currency – bid (buy)– you want to get the most amount of local money for each dollar you give them
+1. Dollars into local currency – you are buying the local currency – bid (buy)– get the most amount of local money for each dollar you give them

-2. Local currency into dollars – you are selling the local currency to get your dollars back – ask (sell)– you want to sell back the local money and get the most amount of dollars
+2. Local currency into dollars – you are selling the local currency to get your dollars back – ask (sell)– sell back the local money and get the most amount of dollars

 You will get less local currency for when you buy it and it will cost you more local currency when you sell it back.
 This is just how it works.
 You can’t fight it.
 And the difference is the spread.

 So where does the money of the spread go?
 It’s kept as a tasty profit for either the broker/banker/specialist in charge of the transaction.
 (NOTE: this is not commissions.
 If commissions apply is added on top.)